byExist/queues/README.md

 ## What is "queues"?

-queues is a lightweight generic queue package written in Go.
-It uses dynamic resizing and a circular buffer internally to provide efficient and fast queue operations like Enqueue and Dequeue.
+`queues` is a lightweight generic queue package written in Go.
+It provides efficient queue operations like Enqueue, Dequeue, and Peek, and supports iteration over elements using `iter.Seq`.
+Internally, it uses a circular buffer with dynamic resizing to ensure fast performance even as elements are added and removed.

-## Features

-- Supports generic types
-- Fast Enqueue/Dequeue operations using a circular buffer
-- Automatically grows capacity when needed
-- Can be cleared and reused
-- Provides a queue clone function
-- Supports iteration over values using iter.Seq
+This package supports generic types, automatically grows capacity when needed, and allows for queue cloning, clearing, and reuse.
+It also provides convenient string and JSON representations of queues for easier debugging and integration.

 ## Installation